jjueza/ken.ly/README.md

 ### Known Issues

-InMemoryDataStore was created to support single-threaded, single-actor unit testing.
-For all other usage, MongoDataStore is required.
+InMemoryDataStore can only support single-threaded, single-actor usage such as simple unit testing.
+For all other usage scenarios, MongoDataStore is required.

 ### Credits